chrsoo/pid-fan-controller/README.md

 In our case we want to control a PWM case fan based on the temperature measured inside a computer case.
 We have the following considerations:

-* The signal (duty cycle), is expressed as a fraction of 65535.
+* The signal (duty cycle) is expressed as a fraction of 65535.
 * The signal is inversed in regard to the nominal regulator
 * There is a minimal desired signal at which the fan should operate.
 * The target temperature should greater than the ambient temperature in the room.